The location of high-degree vertices in weighted recursive graphs with bounded random weights: Introduction

 Finally, Eslava, Lodewijks and Ortgiese~\cite{EslLodOrt21} describe the asymptotic behaviour of the maximum degree in the WRT model in more detail (compared to~\cite{LodOrt21}) when the vertex-weights are i.i.d.\ bounded random variables, under additional assumptions on the vertex-weight distribution.
 In particular, we outline several classes of vertex-weight distributions for which different higher-order behaviour is observed.

 In this paper we identify the growth rate of the labels of vertices that attain the maximum degree, assuming only that the vertex-weights are almost surely bounded.
 If we set \be \theta_m:=1+\E W/m \text{ and } \mu_m:=1-(\theta_m-1)/(\theta_m\log\theta_m), \ee we show that the labels of vertices that attain the maximum degree are \emph{almost surely} of the order $n^{\mu_m(1+o(1))}$.
 This confirms a conjecture by Lodewijks and Ortgiese~\cite[Conjecture $2.11$]{LodOrt21}, improves a recent result of Banerjee and Bhamidi~\cite{BanBha20} for the location of the maximum degree in the random recursive tree model (which is obtained by setting $\E W=1,m=1$ so that $\mu_1=1-1/(2\log 2)$) from convergence in probability to almost sure convergence, and extends their result to the WRG model.
-Furthermore, under additional assumptions on the vertex-weight distribution, we are able to provide the joint convergence of the rescaled degree and label of high-degree vertices to a marked point process in the case $m=1$, that is, for the WRT model.
+Furthermore, for the WRT model, that is the case $m=1$, under an additional assumption on the vertex-weight distribution, we are able to provide a central limit theorem for the rescaled labels of uniform vertices $v_1,\ldots, v_k$ with $k\in\N$, conditionally on the event that the in-degree of vertex $v_i$ is at least $d_i$ for each $i\in[k]$, for a range of values of the $d_i$.
+Finally, for several specific cases of vertex-weight distribution, we prove the joint convergence of the rescaled degree and label of high-degree vertices to a marked point process.
 The points in this marked point process are defined in terms of a Poisson point process on $\R$ and the marks are Gaussian random variables.
-The additional assumptions on the vertex-weight distribution are almost identical to the assumptions made by Eslava, Lodewijks and Ortgiese in~\cite{EslLodOrt21} to provide higher-order asymptotic results for the growth rate of the maximum degree in the WRT model, but relax a particular technical condition used in~\cite{EslLodOrt21}, and our results allow for an extension of their results as well.
+These additional assumptions on the vertex-weight distribution are similar to the assumptions made by Eslava, Lodewijks and Ortgiese in~\cite{EslLodOrt21} to provide higher-order asymptotic results for the growth rate of the maximum degree in the WRT model, but relax a particular technical condition used in~\cite{EslLodOrt21}, and our results allow for an extension of their results as well.